 3. 3.
 2 Transport

 The transportation link is the most difficult link in the logistics process and has long been a blind spot for logistics tracking.
-We design and apply GPS, RFID and GPRS technologies to solve the problem of logistics tracking for shipments of drugs.
+We design GPS, RFID and GPRS technologies to solve the logistics tracking problem of drugs in transit.
 First of all, before shipping, confirm that all the medicines to be shipped have RFID tags on them and install on-board GPS and mobile RFID readers for the transport vehicles.
 Car GPS automatically obtains vehicle location coordinates and driving information.
 The mobile RFID reader reads the drug information in the RFID tag in the car.
 Then, through wireless communication terminals such as mobile phones, real-time information on vehicles and medicines is transmitted to the logistics information monitoring center.
 The information center can master the real-time information of transport medicines and realize real-time logistics tracking.

 4 Problems in joint applications

-RFID's technical standards are mainly controlled by the U.S. EPC global and Japan's UID organizations.
+The technical standards of RFID are mainly controlled by the two organizations of EPC global in the United States and UID in Japan.
 At present, China's application of RFID technical standards has not yet been introduced, and the application standards among various industries have not yet reached a unified level.
 The standardization issue has become one of the important reasons that hinder the promotion and application of RFID technology.
 Therefore, in the joint application of two-dimensional bar code and RFID technology in the pharmaceutical logistics tracking system, we must first unify the application of RFID technology standards in the industry.
 Judging from the current status of domestic application of RFID, successful cases of large-scale application of RFID are all under the auspices of the government, such as second-generation resident ID cards, automatic train number identification systems, and Shanghai Port Container Management.
 However, there are a few successes in private commercial applications.
 Most of them only stay in the promotion test phase.
 In order to successfully apply RFID technology in the field of pharmaceutical logistics, it is also essential to obtain government support as much as possible.